rossta/rossta.github.com/source/blog/2019-11-25-webpacker-with-bootstrap.html.md

 import 'css/site'
 ```
-If you're new to Webpack, this may comes as a surprise: yes, you import your stylesheets via javascript.
+If you're new to webpack, this may comes as a surprise: yes, you import your stylesheets via javascript.
 In Sprockets, we typically have separate `application.css` and `application.js` files as the top of separate dependency trees.
-In Webpack, think of your application.js pack as the lone root the dependency tree from which all static assets will be imported; the `application.css` bundle is simply a by-product of the build.
+In webpack, think of your application.js pack as the lone root the dependency tree from which all static assets will be imported; the `application.css` bundle is simply a by-product of the build.
 In other words, there is no need for a separate "stylesheet pack" like `app/javascript/packs/application.css`.

-> *Tip*: With Webpack, it's recommended to have only *one* entry point (or "pack" in WebpackER terminology) per page for your bundled assets.
+> *Tip*: With webpack, it's recommended to have only *one* entry point (or "pack" in WebpackER terminology) per page for your bundled assets.
 For our starter app, the entry point is `app/javascript/packs/application.js`.
 I cannot stress this point enough.

 ### Adding SASS overrides
 Since `bootstrap.scss` uses SASS variables for theme-ing, you can override the defaults with new values.